 The apple pie alone is reason enough to make the drive to this town, which is a great fall getaway in California.
 Forget about your diet and come prepared to pig out on a big slice of warm pie, preferably served a la mode.
 Better yet, take a whole pie home to share with friends and family.

 Julian Pie Company not only sells these delicious treats, but all of the apples used in their pies come from their own orchards.
 This family-owned business has been in operation since 1989, and today it’s run by the founders and their children and grandchildren.
 In the event you don’t like apple pie, don’t worry — they also carry other options like blueberry, strawberry, and rhubarb.

-If you want a pie like the ones your mom used to make, head to Mom’s Pies.
+If you want a pie like the ones your mom used to make, head to Mom’s Pie House.
 Try the basic apple pie or one of many delicious varieties like apple crumb or apple boysenberry.
 Or for something different, order an apple dumpling baked with nutmeg, brown sugar, and cinnamon.